 Understanding the Needs of Jewish Families

-As one of the Dignity Memorial® network’s Jewish providers, we are honored to serve Jewish families by providing funeral or cemetery services in accordance with Jewish custom.
+We are honored to serve Jewish families by providing funeral or cemetery services in accordance with Jewish custom.
 We understand the needs of today’s Jewish families because we share their history and experiences – and their values.

 Based on centuries of tradition and sensitive to Jewish law, the Jewish funeral is a modest, solemn religious service designed to honor the dead and provide support to the family and friends of the person who has passed.
 Through the traditional Jewish funeral, family and friends can honor the legacy their loved one leaves behind.
 Today's Jewish families are also finding ways to blend Jewish tradition with their changing lifestyles.
 Your Jewish funeral director knows how to help you do both.